Contributed By Dirican | Gözütok

-A movable pledge is a type of pledge established on movable property, animals, rights, or receivables to secure a receivable.
+A movable pledge is a type of pledge established on movable property, animals, rights or receivables in order to secure a receivable.

 Physical possession of such movables is required to be transferred to the pledgee to perfect the pledge.

-In respect to a pledge over a moveable, which is legally required to be registered with a private registry, such pledge is required to be registered with the relevant registry and in such cases physical possession of the moveable is not required to be transferred to the pledgee.
+In respect to a pledge over a movable that is legally required to be registered with a private registry, such pledge is required to be registered with the relevant registry and in such cases physical possession of the movable is not required to be transferred to the pledgee.

-Due to lex commissoria prohibition, any kind of provision with respect to the transfer of title of a moveable in case of default is null and void under Turkish law.
+Due to the lex commissoria prohibition, any kind of provision with respect to the transfer of title of a movable in case of default is null and void under Turkish law.

 Delivery is not a requirement provided that the registration of the pledge to the registry is required.
 Publicity is ensured by the registration in the registry for such a movable.

-A pledge over present and future revenues and/or receivables can be created by entering into a written pledge agreement between the pledgor and pledgee.
-Such a pledge agreement is not required to be registered with any register or authority; however, the debtor of the revenues and/or receivables is required to be notified of the pledge.
+A pledge over present and future revenues and/or receivables can be created by a pledgee and pledger entering into a written pledge agreement.
+Such a pledge agreement is not required to be registered with any register or authority; however, the debtors of the revenues and/or receivables are required to be notified of the pledge.
 A pledge over a bank account is possible and requires completion of the same procedure.
 Notification to the debtors is not a condition in respect to the perfection of the revenue lien but rather a condition for payment by each debtor to the pledgee.

-Pledge over the shares of a company can only be established by entering into a written pledge agreement and, in order to ensure the legal validity and enforceability of the pledge over the shares, physical possession of the pledged shares is required to be delivered to the pledgee, save as to further provisions in the Articles of Association of the company whose shares are subject to the pledge.
+A pledge over the shares of a company can only be established by entering into a written pledge agreement and, in order to ensure the legal validity and enforceability of the pledge over the shares, physical possession of the pledged shares is required to be delivered to the pledgee, save as to further provisions in the articles of association of the company whose shares are subject to the pledge.
 If no share certificate representing the shares of the shareholders has been issued, then execution of a pledge agreement and annotation of the pledge in the share book of the company will suffice.

 Pledge over bank accounts

-An account pledge may be created and perfected by entering into a written account pledge agreement without registering it with any register or authority but via notification to the account bank.
+An account pledge may be created and perfected by entering into a written account pledge agreement without registering it with any registry or authority but via notification to the account bank.

 In addition to the aforementioned securities (most commonly used in Turkish commercial life), there are some other securities that might be issued by a debtor in favour of its creditor as a security for the payment and performance of its obligations such as a letter of guarantee from a bank or an assignment of receivables with security purposes.

-The pledgee, whose debt is not paid, has the right to initiate execution proceedings pursuant to the EBL and to demand that the pledged property be sold and turned into cash through an auction.
-The procedure that the creditor must follow in order to obtain the receivable varies depending on the type of creditor’s pledge.
+A pledgee whose debt is not paid has the right to initiate execution proceedings pursuant to the EBL and to demand that the pledged property be sold and turned into cash through an auction.
+The procedure that the pledgee must follow in order to obtain the receivable varies depending on the type of pledge.

 Under Turkish law, the pledgee is required to initiate judicial foreclosure proceedings.
-The lex commissoria provision prohibits inserting any provision in the pledge agreement enabling the pledgee to become title owner of the pledged property in case of default.
-Due to the lex commissoria principle mentioned in 4.1 Liens/Security, the creditor may not gain the title of the property automatically; however, they may enter the auction sale to be conducted by the execution office and purchase the property.
+The lex commissoria provision prohibits the insertion of any provision into the pledge agreement enabling the pledgee to become title owner of the pledged property in case of default.
+Due to the lex commissoria principle mentioned in 4.1 Liens/Security, the pledgee may not gain the title of the property automatically; however, the pledgee may enter the auction sale to be conducted by the execution office and purchase the property.

 The provisions requiring the pledgee to file a foreclosure proceeding is not a mandatory provision of Turkish law regarding the pledge over shares, and if the parties agree to do so in the pledge agreement, the pledgee may foreclose the pledge over the shares privately without requiring a judicial proceeding.

-Pursuant to the Article 185 of the EBL, except for the pledges established by third parties for the debt of the debtor, the pledged properties are also included in the real estate with the priority right of the pledgee since the pledgee will first collect its receivable after the sale of the pledged property and the deduction of the sale cost from the sale price.
+Pursuant to the Article 185 of the EBL, except for pledges established by third parties for the debt of the debtor, pledged properties are also included in the bankruptcy estate with the priority right of the pledgee since the pledgee will first collect its receivable after the sale of the pledged property and the deduction of the sale cost from the sale price.

 Even if the debt that has been secured with a pledge is among those subject to bankruptcy, the creditor may only proceed by way of foreclosure of the pledge; however, in the case of insufficiency of the pledge amount, proceeding through bankruptcy or attachment shall also be possible.

-In the event that a bankruptcy decision is granted against the debtor during the execution proceedings for the liquidation of the pledge, the pledgee shall continue the proceedings against the administration of bankruptcy.
+In the event that a bankruptcy decision is granted against the debtor during the execution proceedings for the liquidation of the pledge, the pledgee shall continue the proceedings against the bankruptcy administration.